FormidableLabs/serverless-jetpack/README.md

 ## Benchmarks

-The following is a simple, "on my machine" benchmark generated with `yarn test:benchmark`.
+The following is a simple, "on my machine" benchmark generated with `yarn benchmark`.
 It should not be taken to imply any real world timings, but more to express relative differences in speed using the `serverless-jetpack` versus the built-in baseline Serverless framework packaging logic.

 When run with a lockfile (producing the fastest `yarn|npm` install), **all** of our scenarios have faster packaging with `serverless-jetpack`.
 In some cases, this means over a **6x** speedup.
 The results also indicate that if your project is **not** using a lockfile, then built-in Serverless packaging may be faster.